Dangers of Prescription Opiate Abuse

 Tolerance

-No matter why or how they are taken, the repeat use of prescription opiates leads to tolerance where more of the drugs will be needed to produce the effects desired.
-Tolerance is the beginning stage of dependency where continuous increases in doses become necessary to stave off physical withdrawals or the cravings that occupy the mind of the user.
+No matter why or how they are taken, the repeated use of prescription opiates leads to tolerance, where more of the drug is needed to produce the desired effects.
+Tolerance is the beginning of dependency, during which you require increases in doses to stave off physical withdrawals or cravings.

 Tolerance is dangerous for other reasons as well, including:

-• Risk of switching ingestion methods from orally to snorting, smoking, or intravenous injection to intensify the drug effects or get quicker satisfaction.
+• Risk of switching ingestion methods from oral to snorting, smoking or intravenous injection to intensify the drug effects or get quicker satisfaction.

-• Switching to more potent opiates such as heroin, which, in fact, is becoming quite common.
+• Switching to more potent opiates, such as heroin.
 As prescription opiates become more expensive on the street and harder to obtain through other channels, abusers may alternate between the two when one or the other is unavailable.

 • Relapse to prescription drug abuse after detox and tolerance reduction is a leading cause of opiate overdoses when individuals try to resume their previous dosage amounts.